prabapro/slt-broadband-usage-checker-chrome-extension/README.md

 3. Enable GA4 DebugView:

+   > [!IMPORTANT]
-   > [!WARNING] Remove any debug code or console logs before publishing the extension.
+   > Remove any debug code or console logs before publishing the extension.

    - In your GA4 property, go to Admin > DebugView
    - In your extension's background script, add `&debug_mode=1` to the `GA4_ENDPOINT URL`